DavidUnzue/kirby-subpagelist/README.md

 + `flip` – returns the subpages in reverse order
 + `limit` – adds pagination after x items
++ `sort` – sorts subpagelist by existing field, e.g. 'Date'.
+This is useful for news listing.

 The parameter `filter` needs some more configuration: